Don't negotiate your salary without preparing a career wins list. Here's how to do it.

 For the really big accomplishments, your greatest moments, you need to tell a story.
 Don't just list a bunch of numbers and move on — you need to keep your boss or hiring manager entertained.
 If you get stuck, consider the CAR formula:

 Every accomplishment should include the problem or challenge, tell a story about the action you took, and then share the outstanding results of your hard work.
 This is the simplest version of an engaging formula for a story (for more detail, think "The Hero's Journey")

 Now it's your time to be the hero in the journey that is your career.
 Don't oversell it — you don't need to.
 Make it as interesting and eventful for them as it was for you to live through it.

 Let's take an example we've seen and embellish it further to use as a template.

-Saved $37,500 per year, increasing net profit margin by 15% by creating an Excel template for invoicing, saving a team of 10 people 2 hours each per week.
+Created an Excel template for invoicing.
+Resulted in company savings of $37,500 per year, increasing net profit margin by 15%.
+It also saved a team of 10 people 2 hours each per week, improving productivity.

 We can take that great achievement, and turn it into a story like this:

-Back last year when I was still an intern, I got assigned to do invoicing because my manager was out sick.
+Last year when I was still an intern, I got assigned to do invoicing because my manager was out sick.
 This wasn't something I had trained for, but I did know my way around a spreadsheet, so although it felt like forever, I got it done in 4 hours.
 Little did I know that even the senior staff were taking 6 hours every week to get this done!
 My trick was to create an Excel Macro to automate the copy and pasting from one tab to another — nobody in the department knew you could do that.
-When my boss came back he was so impressed he got me training the rest of the 10 person team, and we calculated we had saved the company about $40k per year, which was about 15% of our profit margin at the time!
+When my boss came back, he was so impressed that he got me to train the rest of the 10 person team.
+Based on the time saved, we calculated we had saved the company about $40k per year, which was about 15% of our profit margin at the time!

 Find out how much you’re worth and how to ask for more — the right way.